H3LL0U/background_remover_osu-/README.md

 #Known issues:
 When auto searching for the osu folder the app freezes because it doesn't search for the osu!/Songs folder asynchronously

+When saving or deleting the backgrounds the application may freeze for a bit.
+Please do not close the application during that time

 If you want to help with the project feel free to reach out: